 Virginia Disaster Preparedness – Family Disaster Plans, Supply Kits, Statewide Emergency Numbers etc.

 The Virginia Property Insurance Association (FAIR Plan) provides dwelling and commercial property coverage to individuals and businesses throughout the state that are unable to obtain coverage through the voluntary insurance market.

 Learn More by Viewing our Video Resources

-What to Pack in Your Hurricane Survival Kit
+Packing Your Survival Kit